iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugation.md

 For more, actual examples with step by step derivations regarding the convex conjugate of functions, see [[Convex Conjugate Examples]] for more information.
 Here we summarize some of the important results from there in a nice table format.

-#TODO: FILL THIS IN!
+#UNFINISHED : FILL THIS IN!
 WE NEED MORE CONJUGATE EXAMPLES.